McHenry, Illinois: Fiesta Days

 McHenry is home to Fiesta Days, an eleven day festival held in Mid-July that includes music, parade, carnival, food, car shows, art fair, and more.

-Mchenry Music Fest
+McHenry Music Fest

-Mchenry also hosts a 3 day music festival in September each year, raising money for community projects.
+McHenry also hosts a 3 day music festival in September each year, raising money for community projects.

+Shamrocks the Fox

+McHenry hosts a 3-day festival in and around Miller Point and the Downtown Business Districts around St. Patrick's Day each year.
+The festival began in 2018 and involves the dyeing of the Fox River green, similar to the tradition the City of Chicago does to the Chicago River.
+The festival includes live music, family events, a 5K race, and has an average of three to five thousand attendees each year.